RissRyan/SOA-Project/README.md

 ### Backend

 Built with Node.js and Express, the backend serves as the API layer, interfacing with MongoDB for data persistence and Redis for session storage.
-Socket.IO is utilized for real-time communication between the client and server, enabling live updates of topics and posts.
+Socket.IO in backend side is utilized for real-time communication between the client and making rooms for user.

+Each topic has its socket.IO room and when an user join a topic

 ### Frontend